ainsleys/derivadex-api-docs/source/includes/main.md

 field | description
 ------ | -----------
 _collateralAddress | ERC-20 token address deposited as collateral
+_strategyId | Strategy ID (encoded as a 32-byte value) being funded.
+The `strategy` refers to the cross-margined bucket this trade belongs to.
+Currently, there is only the default `main` strategy, but support for multiple strategies is coming soon!
-_strategyId | Strategy ID (encoded as a 32-byte value) being funded _amount | Amount deposited (be sure to use the grains format specific of the collateral token you are using (e.g. if you wanted to deposit 1 USDC, you would enter 1000000 since the USDC token contract has 6 decimal places)
+_amount | Amount deposited (be sure to use the grains format specific of the collateral token you are using (e.g. if you wanted to deposit 1 USDC, you would enter 1000000 since the USDC token contract has 6 decimal places)

 An example Python implementation is displayed on the right, but feel free to utilize whichever language, tooling, and abstractions you see fit.